How to improve your IB Physics revision skills, fast!

 For more information on our IB Physics HL and SL tutors click here.

-Alex: Steve, thanks for joining us today to talk to us a little bit about study skills and science and, more specifically, physics.
-I know that you have over two decades of experience teaching physics, you are a former assistant principal, and we are lucky enough to have you on our TutorsPlus teaching team, but perhaps you could tell us a little bit about what you would recommend students do to improve their study skills in science.
+Interviewer: Thanks for joining us today to talk to us a little bit about study skills and science and, more specifically, physics.
+I know that you have over two decades of experience teaching physics, you are a former assistant principal, and we are lucky enough to have you on our TutorsPlus teaching team.
+First, perhaps you could tell us a little bit about what you would recommend students do to improve their study skills in science.

 Steve: The only thing that we’ve got to do, we’ve got to deal with the theories on the course.
 We’ve got to learn it thoroughly.